LABS-EU3/hackton-backend/README.md

 # Getting Started

-o install this application, you'll need Node.js 8+ (which comes with npm) installed on your computer.
+To install this application, you'll need Node.js 8+ (which comes with npm) installed on your computer.

 Install dependencies: